 - Gradually add the dry ingredients to the wet ingredients.
 Beat at low speed just until blended.

-- Using a small ice cream scoop measure the dough out and drop them by teaspoons onto the prepared cookie sheets.
+- Measure the dough out into 36 cookies (about 2 tablespoons of dough each) and place them onto the prepared cookie sheets.

 - Leave 1 inch between each cookie.

 - Sprinkle lightly with additional nutmeg.

 - Bake at 350 degrees for 23-25 minutes.
 (Or until bottoms turn light brown.)